What’s worse? Presenting to strangers or to a big crowd who know you?

-I’ve been presenting for Apple, at their educational conferences and events, all over the world, for fifteen years.
-Sometimes to audiences who had English as a second language.
-This taught me quickly, to… slow… down.
-During this time, I’ve learnt a lot about the art and craft of communicating with large and small audiences.
+I’ve been presenting for Apple at their educational conferences and events all over the world for fifteen years.
+Sometimes to audiences with English as a second language.
+This taught me quickly… to… slow… down.
+During this time, I’ve learnt much about the art and craft of communicating with large and small audiences.

-I’m now sharing that knowledge and understanding with others, with arranged workshops and visits to all areas of business and education.
+I’m now sharing that knowledge and understanding with others, offering workshops and visits to all areas of business and education.